 Debates about stablecoins at the World Economic Forum

-At the World Economic Forum in Davos, the cryptocurrency industry appeared confident.
+At the World Economic Forum in Davos, the cryptocurrency industry showed self-confidence.
 Stablecoins are set to gain influence and replace national currencies.

 (Image: Chinnapong/Shutterstock.com)

-Stablecoins and crypto tokens for almost all other types of assets were one of the hot topics at the annual meeting of the World Economic Forum in Davos this week.
-In several rounds, representatives of central and commercial banks engaged in skirmishes over the future of the financial sector with representatives of cryptocurrencies.
+Stablecoins and crypto tokens for almost all other types of assets were one of the hot topics at the World Economic Forum's annual meeting in Davos this week.
+In several rounds, representatives from central and commercial banks clashed with representatives of cryptocurrencies over the future of the financial sector.

-Brian Armstrong, founder and CEO of the trading platform Coinbase, described the future of the financial sector from the perspective of the US crypto industry in a presentation.
-He suggested that in a few years there might only be ten conventional national currencies left.
+Brian Armstrong, founder and CEO of the trading platform Coinbase, described the future of the financial sector from the perspective of the US crypto industry in a presentation, suggesting that in a few years there might only be ten conventional national currencies left.
 The rest of the world would have moved to US-based stablecoins and Bitcoin, according to Armstrong's provocation.

 Donald Trump's Genius Act from the summer of 2025 has given stablecoins and the US crypto industry as a whole a boom that Europe's central banks are also observing very closely.
 France's central bank has also put the topic on the agenda of the French G7 presidency in 2026.
 In this context, they want to discuss possible harmonizations in regulation, among other things, said François Villeroy de Galhau, Governor of the French central bank.